Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Continuity

-Continuity of a function on a closed interval [a, b] means that the function does not have any breaks, jumps, or holes in the interval.
-For the Mean Value Theorem to apply, the function must be continuous on [a, b].
-In the given function f(x) = √(x(1 − x)), we need to check if it is continuous on [0, 1] by ensuring the expression under the square root is non-negative throughout the interval.
+Continuity of a function on a closed interval [a, b] means that the function has no breaks, jumps, or holes in that interval.
+For the Mean Value Theorem to apply, the function must be continuous on the entire interval, ensuring that it can be smoothly traversed from one endpoint to the other without interruption.

 Recommended video: